Music…gives a soul to the universe, wings to the mind, flight to the imagination, a charm to sadness, and life to everything.

 As Head of House Mrs Cunneen works to build resilience in Kurrawa students.
 She also teaches music to Years 7, 8, 9 and 11.
 Combining her two passions of music and pastoral care in Strathfield, she is a long way from where she grew up.

 Originally a Londoner, Mrs Cunneen was trained at the London College of Music in classical flute and singing.
 She began her adult life as a musical performer in ensembles, mostly playing chamber music.

-At our recent Cantilena concert in the City Recital Hall Mrs Cunneen conducted the choir and played her flute with the Symphony Orchestra.
+At our 2018 Cantilena concert in the City Recital Hall Mrs Cunneen conducted the choir and played her flute with our Symphony Orchestra.
 Her infectious energy and ready smile were radiating from the stage.
 But we didn’t see her with her signature on-campus accessory – her ukulele, easily transportable and indispensable in her music classes.